alexeyraspopov/react-coroutine/examples/search-form/README.md

 # search-form

-React Coroutine used for code splitting.
+React Coroutine used for search functionality.

 ## How to start